Jestersly/Jestersly/README.md

 - 📫 How to reach me **jestersly@proton.me**

 - ⚡ Fun fact **I am not a professional.
-This is more like a hobby i try to intensify**
+This is more like a hobby**

 <div align="center">